Ivan1248/deep-learning-uncertainty/README.md

 ### Prerequisites

-`dl_uncertainty/dirs.py` requires that a directories matching the following regular expressions exist ('.' and '/' are not escaped for readability).
+`dl_uncertainty/dirs.py` requires that directories matching the following regular expressions exist ('.' and '/' are not escaped for readability).

 ```
 .(/..)+/data/cache       # some ancestor directory contains `data/cache`